ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.”— Stephen Hawking   ❞</i>
+<i>❝“If we wish to count lines of code, we should not regard them as ‘lines produced’ but as ‘lines spent.'”— Edsger Dijkstra   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->